 Simple template examples

-Pre-call research brief
+Pre-call research brief (single account)

 Give me a comprehensive briefing for my upcoming call with [Company Name].
 Include their recent business initiatives, key stakeholders I've engaged with, competitive landscape, and any risks or opportunities from our past interactions.
 Pull from Salesforce, Gong, and LinkedIn.

-Deal inspection
+Deal inspection (single account)

 Analyze [Opportunity Name] and provide a comprehensive health check including: current stage vs. time in stage, engagement level of all stakeholders, completeness of MEDDIC criteria, recent activity from Gong and email, competitive threats, and red flags.
 Compare against similar won deals and highlight any gaps.

-Customer health check
+Customer health check (single account)

 Analyze [Customer Name]'s health by reviewing: recent email and call patterns from our CRM, internal Slack discussions about this account, executive engagement level, external news or announcements about their company, and contract renewal date.
 Flag any concerning trends and suggest proactive outreach strategies.